OpenTranslationBible/open-bible/en-GB/55.2 Timothy/md/2-timothy-02.md

 ## 2 Timothy 2:14

-Remind them of these things, and solemnly exhort them in the presence of God not to dispute about words, which is useless and leads to the ruin of the listeners.
+Remind them of these things, and earnestly urge them before God not to argue about words, which is pointless and leads to the downfall of the listeners.

 ## 2 Timothy 2:15

-Be diligent to present yourself approved to God as a worker who does not need to be ashamed, accurately handling the word of truth.
+Make every effort to present yourself approved to God as a worker who does not need to be ashamed, correctly handling the word of truth.

 ## 2 Timothy 2:16

-But avoid worldly and empty chatter, for it will lead to further ungodliness,
+But avoid irreverent and empty talk, for it will lead to further ungodliness,

 ## 2 Timothy 2:17